Our club is active and engaged! Ready to join or renew?

 * 24 hours before the meeting, you will receive a reminder e-mail resending the Zoom meeting link.

-2nd Wednesday at 7:00 PM.
-Members Only Join your fellow members using Zoom to learn, ask, and discuss genealogy and to celebrate your research success.
-This year, we will highlight a genealogical reference/non-fiction book and a website each month with demonstration and insight.
-Plus, there's always open time for questions and discussion.
+2nd Wednesday, Virtual at 7:00 PM.
+Members Only "Tech Tips" will be demonstrated through a website or sites each month.
 Members - watch your inbox for the GeneaBreak Zoom link.
-And, if you want to watch again or missed a session, you may revisit on the Members Only page.
-If you are not a member, visit our Membership page and join using the Online option, so your e-mail can be added to the members list in a timely manner. |
+Genea-Breaks are recorded and then available for 2-3 months on the website Members Only page.
+We look forward to your attendance and participation!
+If you are not a member, visit our Membership page and join using the Online option, so your e-mail can be added to the members list. |

 Brick Walls and Bagels